 Compare the disciples before and after Pentecost. . . .
 Before Pentecost the apostles had many advantages: they had spent three years with Jesus; they had witnessed and performed miracles; they knew the facts of the Gospel; Christ had opened up to them the prophetic Scriptures. . . .
 But they had no New Testament power!

-However, after their experience on the Day of Pentecost, these disciples had power from God that they previously did not have, as evidenced by their subsequent boldness in proclaiming the gospel (see Acts 4:13, 31).
-This power seems to be a characteristic that is given to all Christians who are filled with the Holy Spirit.
+In contrast, after their experience on the Day of Pentecost, these disciples had power from God that they previously did not have.
+That power resulted in boldness in proclaiming the gospel (see Acts 4:13, 31).
+And, that same his power seems to be a characteristic that is given to all Christians who are filled with the Holy Spirit.

 Such power is necessary to fulfill the commission that Jesus Christ gave to His followers to spread the gospel of eternal salvation.
 On page 126 of his book entitled The Power of Pentecost, John R. Rice, D.D., declares,

 The apostles and others . . . who were filled with the Holy Spirit at Pentecost did go to many nations, but not to all nations.
 The Great Commission is for the whole church of Christ. . . .
 And only the whole church of Christ can perfectly fulfill this command of the Lord Jesus about taking the gospel to all nations.
 And that means that in our day when the Holy Spirit comes upon us we will receive power for witnessing, just as the disciples received power for witnessing in their day.

 Other Possible Distinctions

-One of the other possible distinctions between being indwelled by the Holy Spirit versus being filled with the Holy Spirit is a desire to adore and worship God.
+One possible distinction between being indwelled by the Holy Spirit versus being filled with the Holy Spirit is a desire to adore and worship God.
 Many Christians go through the motions of worship, but when they are Spirit-filled, their worship experience is genuine.
 Lehman Strauss says on page 82 of his aforementioned book, “warn-hearted praise and thanksgiving . . . comes from the heart controlled by the Holy Spirit.”